Connect with us

 The problem is that not being satisfied at work has a way of leaking into the rest of our lives.

-For example, it might poison relations with loved ones, make it hard for us to enjoy those bits of time we do have away from the grindstone, and even – when things get really bad – slip into our dreams and have us running around there as well, before day hasn’t even started.
+For example, it might poison relations with loved ones, making it hard for us to enjoy those bits of time away from the grindstone.

 Of course, because work isn’t the reason, that doesn’t mean it can’t have some kind of meaning.